julnox/julnox/README.md

 ###

-<p align="left">As a dedicated student with a passion for backend development, I am seeking an opportunity to apply my theoretical knowledge and technical skills in a practical setting.
+<p align="left">As a dedicated student, I am seeking an opportunity to apply my theoretical knowledge and technical skills in a practical setting.
 I am proficient in various programming languages and have a strong understanding of data structures, algorithms, and software design principles.
 I am eager to contribute to a dynamic team where I can further develop my skills and make a meaningful impact.</p>

 ###